seyyko/portfolio/README.md

    `flask --app run run`
    or `python run.py`

-   The app will be available at http://127.0.0.1:5000/.
+   The app will be available at http://127.0.0.1:5000/ (*and at your IP Address*).
 If it’s not, well, it’s probably your fault.

 Technologies Used

 - **Flask**: A lightweight Python web framework.
 - **Jinja2**: A template engine for rendering dynamic HTML.
 It’s like magic, but with code.
 - **HTML/CSS/JavaScript**: For structure, styling, and making sure the website doesn’t look like it was made in 1999.

-Authors

-- **Seyyko** – Lead developer (or "Flask wizard," depending on who you ask).

 License